partyistic/team-agreement/README.md

 - What components of your project will live on GitHub?

-  **We will create an organization have and two repos, the first one for this team agreement and the second for project repo**
+  **We will create an organization have and two repos, the first one for this team agreement and the second for project repo.**

 - How will you share the repository with your teammates?

-  **We will create an organization that have all team members as owners**
+  **We will create an organization that have all team members as owners.**

 - What is your Git flow?

-  **Feature Branch Workflow**
+  **Feature Branch Workflow.**

 - Will you be using a PR review workflow?
 If so, consider: